Who is Moula?

 A credit reporting body to whom Moula discloses your credit information, may include that information in reports that are then provided to other credit providers for the purpose of those providers assessing your credit worthiness, including in relation to consumer credit.

-The credit reporting bodies that we deal with are Veda, Dun & Bradstreet and Experian, who can be contacted using the following details:
+The credit reporting bodies that we deal with are Equifax and Illion, who can be contacted using the following details:

 Pre-screening for direct marketing and fraud